 Tacoma mom Emily Waggoner, a former social worker who runs an in-home day care, wasn’t crazy about the idea of guns in her home — real or fake.
-But one day last summer, her husband, Dustin, and 9-year-old stepson, William, came home with a cadre of Nerf artillery.
+But one day, her husband and 9-year-old stepson, William, came home with a cadre of Nerf artillery.
 “Shotgun, sniper, semi-automatic — everything,” she says.

 Waggoner balked at the pile of foam ammunition.
 Father and son were bonding happily over their new toys, fashioning armor and shields out of cardboard and duct tape.
 But sharing a home with all those toy guns still made Waggoner squirm.

 She was in a bind — one shared by countless modern parents trying to navigate the world of toys, kids and pretend guns.

 When it comes to toy guns, parents often find themselves at odds with their kids’ natural tendencies and interests, and without much guidance from science.
 One study by Malcolm Watson at Brandeis University found that toy guns increase aggressive behaviors, but scores of parents, experts and researchers heartily disagree.
 And a growing school of thought around child-led play suggests that maybe toy guns have a place in childhood, after all.